Mercy Street: Critical reception

+Eric Harvey of Pitchfork noted the song's "misty synths" and Correa's "ululating percussion" and thought that the song offered an interpretation of Sexton's poetry that "expands her narrative universe, ending with the poet peacefully sailing on the ocean with her father."
+PopMatters commended Gabriel's use of Sexton's material to create "something haunting and beautiful from an idea so dark and lonely."
 NME listed the song as one of the "10 Most Depressing Songs Ever", describing it as a "beautifully produced number" featuring Gabriel's "usual sensitivity".
-They concluded "it isn't until you're a few listens in that you understand how devastating the whole thing is."
+They concluded that "it isn't until you're a few listens in that you understand how devastating the whole thing is."